Pelvic Organ Prolapse

 There are 5 types of POP; organs that can prolapse are the bladder (cystocele), intestines (enterocele), rectum (rectocele), uterus (uterine), and vagina (vaginal vault).
 There are 4 levels of severity; grade 1 is the mildest, grade 4 the most severe.
 More detailed information about pelvic organ prolapse can be found on the site. www.pelvicorganprolapse.org

-Our downloads at the bottom of this page has lots of useful information and diaries for you to print.
+Our downloads at the bottom of this page have lots of useful information and diaries for you to print.

 Classification of pelvic organ prolapse